Convoy off Dover raided.

 Main Activity:

-At 0734 hours, a large formation comprising forty-eight Ju 87 Stuka dive-bombers from IV/LG 1, II/StG 1, and II/StG 3, escorted by eighty Bf 109s from JG 51 and III/JG 26, crossed the Channel to attack Dover Harbour.
-Spitfires from Nos.
-41 and 64 Squadrons along with Hurricanes from Nos.
-56 and 501 Squadrons were scrambled to intercept, shooting down three Stukas and damaging six other German aircraft including four Bf 109s, which crash-landed in France.
-Two RAF fighters were lost and several more damaged.
-The steamer SS Gronland and patrol yacht Gulzar were sunk by the Stukas.
-HMS Sandhurst was also destroyed.
+At 0734 hours, a formidable enemy formation consisting of forty-eight Ju 87 Stuka dive-bombers from IV/LG 1, II/StG 1, and II/StG 3, escorted by eighty Bf 109s from JG 51 and III/JG 26, crossed the Channel to launch a concentrated assault on Dover Harbour.
+In response, Spitfires from Nos.
+41 and 64 Squadrons, along with Hurricanes from Nos.
+56 and 501 Squadrons, were scrambled to intercept.
+The RAF fighters managed to shoot down three Stukas and inflict damage on six other German aircraft, including four Bf 109s that crash-landed in France.
+However, the engagement came at a cost, with two RAF fighters lost and several others damaged.
+Despite the valiant defense, the Stukas successfully sank the steamer SS Gronland and the patrol yacht Gulzar, while also destroying HMS Sandhurst.

-At 1300 hours, a small formation of Ju 88s from II/KG 76 attacked trawlers off Dungeness at very low level.
-No damage was caused but one bomber was destroyed when it flew into a barrage balloon cable and another was shot down by anti-aircraft fire.
+At 1300 hours, a small formation of Ju 88 bombers from II/KG 76 targeted trawlers off Dungeness with a low-level attack.
+Their efforts caused no damage, as one bomber collided with a barrage balloon cable and another was brought down by anti-aircraft fire.

-At about 1720 hours, eleven Bf 110 fighter-bombers from ErprGr 210, escorted by thirty Bf 110 fighters of ZG 26, attacked the convoy codenamed CAT off Harwich.
-Several RAF squadrons were scrambled to intercept but only Hurricanes of No. 151 Squadron engaged.
-Two Hurricanes were damaged and force-landed.
-A Bf 110 fighter-bomber was also damaged.
-Two ships in the convoy were hit.
+Later, at approximately 1720 hours, eleven Bf 110 fighter-bombers from ErprGr 210, escorted by thirty Bf 110 fighters from ZG 26, launched an attack on the convoy codenamed CAT off Harwich.
+Several RAF squadrons were scrambled, but only Hurricanes from No. 151 Squadron engaged the enemy.
+The Hurricanes managed to damage a Bf 110 fighter-bomber, though two of their own aircraft were forced to land due to damage sustained in the engagement.
+The attack resulted in two ships in the convoy being hit, underscoring the persistent threat posed by the Luftwaffe.

 German Losses